 Christian Families Aren’t Supposed to Be Perfect

-Christian families aren’t perfect, and they’re not supposed to be.
+Christian families aren’t perfect.
 If people were perfect, there would be no need for the Savior to die on the cross, and save us from our sins.
 As a younger mom, I expected our group of imperfect sinners to come together and form a perfect family.

 |Romans 3:23 New American Standard Bible (NASB)23 for all have |